0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/samba-server.md

 We provide a complementary CloudFormation file.
 Click the orange button to deploy the stack.
 If you want to check the CloudFormation yourself, follow this [link](https://github.com/0x4447-Paid-Products/0x4447_product_paid_samba).

+Using our CF will allow you to deploy the stack with minimal work on your part.
+But if you'd like to do the deployment by hand, from this point on you'll find the manual how to do so.

+---

 # 📚  Manual

 Before launching an instance you'll have to do some manual work to make everything work correctly.
 Please follow this steps in order displayed here.